mcpcpc/k1ss/wiki/xorg/sx.md

 SX
 ==

-sx is a simple alternative to both xinit and startx for starting an Xorg server [0].
+sx is a simple alternative to both xinit and startx for starting an Xorg server.
+[0]

 Configuration
 -------------